Palmer House Chicago: Home of the Legendary Brownie

 You’ve probably been eating Brownies all your life.
 These chewy, chocolate-y confections are a classic American dessert staple.
-But you may not know they originated at the historic Palmer House, A Hilton Hotel, in Chicago.
+But you may not know they originated at the historic Palmer House, A Hilton Hotel, in downtown Chicago.

 Here’s another fun fact: The first written reference to “brownie” in America appears in the 1898 Sears Roebuck catalog, which was published in Chicago.